 All registered leaders MUST FIRST take Youth Protection Training before assuming a leadership role.
-It is strongly recommended that parents of all Scouts take this training as well.
-It cannot hurt to know what to expect from your son's adult leaders.
-It also protects everyone involved in the unit by helping avoid any ambiguities arising from "not knowing" basic Youth Protection principles.
-For more information, visit our Youth Protection page.
+It is strongly recommended that parents of all Scouts take this training as well--it cannot hurt to know what to expect from your son's adult leaders and protects everyone involved in the unit by helping avoid any ambiguities arising from "not knowing" basic Youth Protection principles.
+For more information, visit our Youth Protection Page.

 Fast Start Training.
-Fast Start training is the first step for all new leaders and should be taken immediately after registration and before meeting with any youth members.
-New leaders must choose the Fast Start they need to take: Cub Scout Leader, Boy Scout Leader, Varsity Scout Leader or Venturing Crew Leader.
+Fast Start training is the first step for all new leaders and should be taken immediately after they register and before they meet with any youth members.
+New leaders choose the Fast Start they need to take: Cub Scout Leader, Boy Scout Leader, Varsity Scout Leader, or Venturing Crew Leader.
 All Fast Start courses can be completed through the Online Learning Center.
 (If you are new to Scouting, you will be asked to create an account.)